-CIM 800: Urban Research and Transformational Leadership - 4 credits
+CIM 800: Urban Research and Transformational Leadership - 4 credits city, students will read select research on innovative urban organizations.

-The purpose of this course is to introduce PhD students on how research can be used to enhance the various transformational ministries and businesses resident in the urban setting.
-This class will follow the BGU tradition of using cities and communities as laboratories for scientific research.
-Before studying their city, students will read select research on innovative urban organizations.
 Then focusing on their city, students will meet civic-minded leaders and recipients of these services to learn from them what are their research needs and how best to address these needs.
 Students will be introduced to concepts and topics that creates the platform for timeless theology to engage contemporary ideologies as related to the philosophy and theological underpinnings for Transformational Leadership.
 This research-oriented approach to urban immersion will facilitate the research of participants within their selected contexts.